 It may have a huge ingredient list, but does it work?

-We did note where a product has other useful benefits, and assigned scores effectively.
+We did note where a product has other useful benefits and assigned scores effectively.
 But we were not interested in products not advertised as being useful for 15 to 30 minutes before an actual workout.

 Some of the products in this review have extra benefits, but in order to make the list, each product had to do one thing well: prepare you for your workout by increasing its effectiveness.

 So we focused on products that we found effective.
 The thing is, we are all different.
 What is effective for one user may not be much help for someone else.
 So it was important for us to explore different ingredients, providing summaries of each ingredient's purpose to help you pick and choose the benefits you need.
-Some fitness buffs use caffeine regularly with no problems; for other, caffeine can cause overstimulation.
+Some fitness buffs use caffeine regularly with no problems; for others, caffeine can cause overstimulation.
 So we have shared when caffeine is an ingredient.
 We wanted to help our readers learn about ways to get energy without using caffeine.
-This is one example of how the ides of effectiveness is not one size fits all.
+This is one example of how the idea of effectiveness is not one size fits all.

 The features of pre workout supplements mostly include ingredients and benefits.

 Features can also include flavors and production processes.
-A supplement with all natural ingredients will appeal to someone who finds it important to stay away from certain chemicals and processes.
+A supplement with all-natural ingredients will appeal to someone who finds it important to stay away from certain chemicals and processes.
 For our review, we made sure to pick a range of products that will offer options for features.

 If you think about it, the array of features offered by supplements is overwhelming.
 Since most of the features are things you cannot see or touch, manufacturers sometimes go overboard in listing them out.
 If you shop for a new treadmill, it is simple to see which ones have cooling fans or cup holders.
-With supplements, it may be harder to tell what "17 all natural ingredients designed to get your muscles pumped" may mean.
+With supplements, it may be harder to tell what "17 all-natural ingredients designed to get your muscles pumped" may mean.

 For that reason, we have worked to provide plain language and ingredient descriptions in our reviews, to better help you make choose the one that best suits your needs.